Librazhd District: History and culture

-Gjergj Arianiti managed to resist the Ottoman advance throughout his tenure and in 1444 rose to support the revolt led by George Kastrioti, otherwise known as Skanderbeg - the Albanian national hero.
-He is known to have taken part in the Albanian League in Lezha which elected Skanderbeg their king.
+Gjergj Arianiti managed to resist the Ottoman advance throughout his tenure and in 1444 rose to support the revolt led by George Kastrioti, otherwise known as Skanderbeg – the Albanian national hero.
+He is known to have taken part in the Albanian League in Lezhë which elected Skanderbeg their king.
 Arianiti fought alongside Skanderbeg at Berat in 1448 and his daughter, Andronika, married Skanderbeg in 1451.

 Gjergj Arianiti died in 1461 and resistance to the Turks throughout the Librazhd district began to wane.
 Following his death the remaining members of the Arianiti family emigrated to Italy.
 In 1479 the Ottoman Turks succeeded in conquering the Albanians who were forced to accept the Turks as their overlords until the 20th century.
 The region came to achieve a significant degree of autonomy during the latter years of the Ottoman Empire due to the harshness of the terrain and the talent for diplomacy and nepotism exercised by the local Beyliks who garnered significant influence with the Porte.

 During the 17th century, parts of the Librazhd district achieved a measure of self-rule.
 This process continued up until the uprising of Tanzimati in 1834 when the whole Librazhd District attempted to throw off Ottoman rule.
 They were unsuccessful this time, but a local leader by the name Halit Berzeshta emerged who was to lead and inspire the Albanian resistance until his death in 1909.
 In 1912 the population enthusiastically rose in revolt against the Ottoman Empire and took their part in the realisation of Albanian Independence that same year.

-In the 1940s some 1,100 local men formed into two battalions fought the occupying Germans and helped liberate the area.
+In the 1940s, some 1,100 local men formed into two battalions fought the occupying Germans and helped liberate the area.
 Their exploits were famous throughout Albania and from their number are recognised 79 national martyrs.

 Life in the Librazhd District has been badly affected by the closing of many traditional industries, in particular the mining industry due to an inability to meet modern European environmental and health and safety standards.
-The construction of a highway linking the town with Skopje and Tirana through Durres has been a positive development.
+The construction of a highway linking the town with Skopje and Tirana through Durrës has been a positive development.

-Cultural Traditions
+Cultural traditions

 Librazhd costume is characterized by garments made from wool, hemp and flax.
 The choice of colours is considered in Albania to be particularly noteworthy.
 Garments are traditionally decorated with an eagle, star, snake, ram, geometric figures, plants and flowers.
 Located at the crossroads of northern and southern Albania, the wearers folk costumes in the district are a combination of those in both Gheg and Tosk culture.
 The flattened form of qeleshe skull cap traditional to the south is usually worn by men in the countryside.

 Tosk is the dominant Albanian dialect spoken in the district, although in many the villages north of the Shkumbin, Gheg can be heard.
 Additionally in some of the villages bordering the Bulqizë district and those near Macedonia, there are a number of Golloborda Macedonian families who speak Macedonian.

 Most people in the district are Muslims who live amongst smaller communities of Roman Catholics, Evangelicals, and Orthodox Christians.